Lenglen–Mallory match at the 1921 U.S. National Championships: Match details

 The unseeded draw at the U.S. National Championships placed Lenglen in a first-round match against Eleanor Goss followed by a second round match against Mallory if both players won their opening matches.
 After Goss defaulted, tournament officials rescheduled the match between Lenglen and Mallory to be held that night to appease the large crowd that showed up to see Lenglen play.
 Journalists at the time reported that Goss likely defaulted on purpose so that Lenglen would have to face Mallory without having played a competitive match since Wimbledon six weeks earlier.
-With over 8000 people in attendance, Mallory took a 2–0 lead in the first set before Lenglen began coughing in the third game.
+With over 8,000 people in attendance, Mallory took a 2–0 lead in the first set before Lenglen began coughing in the third game.
 Lenglen recovered to win two of the next three games before Mallory took the last four games and the set.
 Aside from her coughing, Lenglen was also distraught over the USLTA not fulfilling their promise to provide her with alcohol during the match.
 After a lost rally and a double fault to start the second set, Lenglen retired from the match.
 This was the only singles loss of Lenglen's career following World War I.

 Remainder of the United States tour

 Following the match, Lenglen withdrew from the doubles event, which she had entered with Mallory as her partner.
 Her retirement in singles was not well received by fans or journalists.
 In particular, sportswriters believed she retired because she did not believe she could win, not because she was ill.
 They coined a phrase "cough and quit" that became popular at the time for describing someone who needed an excuse to avoid losing.
 The fact that Lenglen was seen dancing later that night further propagated the idea that she was faking an illness.
 Nonetheless, a doctor visited her later that week and recommended that she rest for eight days before resuming training.
 Although the French Tennis Federation (FFT) accepted Lenglen's statement that she was sick, Albert de Joannis, the vice president of the FFT who had accompanied Lenglen on the trip, believed Lenglen was feigning illness and resigned over the stance the FFT had taken.
-After multiple cancelled exhibition matches, Lenglen returned to play a practice session on 30 August but again became ill.
-She made her only two exhibition appearances in mixed doubles on 10–11 September.
+After multiple canceled exhibition matches, Lenglen returned to play a practice session on August 30 but again became ill.
+She made her only two exhibition appearances in mixed doubles on September 10–11.
 After still dealing with sickness, plans to have Lenglen enter other tournaments or play an exhibition against Mallory never materialized.
-She left the United States on 21 September.
+She left the United States on September 21.